akii1234/yogya/sample_job_descriptions.md

 ---

-## 📊 **Sample 4: Data Scientist**
+## 📊 **Sample 4: Data Scientist (Remote)**

 **Company:** Analytics Pro
 **Location:** Remote
 **Experience:** 2+ years

 **Job Description:**
 Join our data science team to extract insights from large datasets and build machine learning models that drive business decisions.
 You'll work on exciting projects involving predictive analytics and data visualization.
+This is a fully remote position with flexible working hours.

 **Requirements:**
 - 2+ years of experience in data science or analytics